 Finding the right apartment in New York City is tough.
 You have scoured and visited numerous properties, maybe even placing offers on a couple of apartments, only to be turned down or losing a best and final offer.
 Now, your hard work is about to pay off, and you are on the cusp of the American Dream.
 Your offer has been accepted, and you think it is smooth sailing.

-However, while buyer’s remorse is a commonly known phenomenon, sellers may also have second thoughts.
+However, while the buyer’s remorse is a commonly known phenomenon, sellers may also have second thoughts.
 When a seller kicks the tires, this creates a fiasco that can cost you money, delay your purchase, or even break your deal.
-However, before you go through this situation, we outline some cases of seller’s remorse in order for you to be aware of a potentially troubling situation and actions you can take if it happens to you.
+However, before you go through this situation, we outline some cases of seller’s remorse for you to be aware of a potentially troubling situation and actions you can take if it happens to you.

 Reasons for seller’s remorse